leonerd/libuv/docs/src/process.rst

     ::

         typedef enum {
+            /*
+            * The following four options are mutually-exclusive, and define
+            * the operation to perform for the corresponding file descriptor
+            * in the child process:
+            */

+            /*
+            * No file descriptor will be provided (or redirected to
+            * `/dev/null` if it is fd 0, 1 or 2).
+            */
             UV_IGNORE = 0x00,

+            /*
+            * TODO(leonerd): I imagine this creates a pipe of some kind,
+            * giving one end to the created process.
+I have no idea what
+            * happens to the other end.
+            /*
             UV_CREATE_PIPE = 0x01,

+            /*
+            * The child process will be given a duplicate of the parent's
+            * file descriptor given by `data.fd`.
+            */
             UV_INHERIT_FD = 0x02,

+            /*
+            * The child process will be given a duplicate of the parent's
+            * file descriptor being used by the stream handle given by
+            * `data.stream`.
+            */
             UV_INHERIT_STREAM = 0x04,

             /*
             * When UV_CREATE_PIPE is specified, UV_READABLE_PIPE and UV_WRITABLE_PIPE
             * determine the direction of flow, from the child process' perspective.
 Both